sandworm-hq/sandworm-audit/CONTRIBUTING.md

 ## Introduction

-First off, thank you for considering contributing to Sinkchart.
+First off, thank you for considering contributing to Sandworm.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-Sinkchart is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Sinkchart itself.
+Sandworm is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Sandworm itself.

 ## How to report a bug

-If you find a security issue or a vulnerability in Sinkchart, please do NOT open an issue.
+If you find a security issue or a vulnerability in Sandworm, please do NOT open an issue.
 See [SECURITY.md](security.md) instead.

 When filing an issue with our GitHub issue tracker, make sure to answer these five questions:

-* What version of Sinkchart are you using?
+* What version of Sandworm are you using?
 * What Node version are you using?
 * What package manager are you using?
 * What did you do?